-In the Future of Work businesses will only thrive to the extent they invest in bringing wellness into the everyday lives, homes and communities where their employees live.
+In the Future of Work businesses will invest in bringing wellness into the everyday lives, homes and communities where their employees live.

 “Everything that we’ve done at edX has been controversial.
 We come from a university where things have been done a certain way for decades, if not centuries.
 However, at the end of the day, we must reflect the voice of the learner and do what is right for humankind.”

 The determinant factor between the dystopian future and a healthy society lies in the capacity of business and government to reskill the work force.
 Reskilling that involves training the work force to apply new technology and strengthening the ‘soft skills’ to enhance effective communication.

 The greatest source of instability in the world today is the automation of work.
 It also the most ignored – to the peril of our democracy.
 It does not have to be that way.
 It’s time to start talking about the opportunity.